docksal/docksal/docs/content/troubleshooting/common-issues.md

 ```

 {{% notice warning %}}
-There is no guarantee that pinning the vhost-proxy image long term won't result in incompatibility issues with
-the latest versions of Docksal.
+There is no guarantee that pinning the vhost-proxy image won't result in incompatibility issues with the latest versions of Docksal.
 {{% /notice %}}

 Long term fix: consider switching to a host with a modern CPU with SSE 4.2 support.